 Driving to bulgaria?
 What does it cost?
 We’ve done it three times now and every time I say never again!
 We’ve had many questions about the cost and how effective it was to drive in comparison to flying.
 This post explores the different routes we’ve taken and how much it cost.

-We drove from West Sussex to Mezdra and took a holiday for a week in Liechtenstein.
-We chose to take a holiday because Rich was working overseas in China and I didn’t want to do the drive alone with the kids and animals.
+We drove from West Sussex to Mezdra in Bulgaria and took a holiday for a week in Liechtenstein.
+We chose to take a holiday because Rich was working overseas in China and I didn’t want to do the drive alone with the kids and animals so I dropped him off at Zurich airport and then drove into Liechtenstein where we spent a week.

 - This is not the most direct or the cheapest route.